About Us:

 Executive Officer, Leadership Development Center

-As the Executive Officer of the Coast Guard Leadership Development Center in New London, Connecticut, Commander Konon oversees the execution and delivery of 21 accredited leadership, professional development, and military indoctrination courses to more than 8,000 students annually.
+CDR Drewniak assumed duties as Executive Officer of the Leadership Development Center in New London, Connecticut, in July 2025, where she oversees the execution and delivery of 21 accredited leadership, professional development, and military indoctrination courses to more than 8,000 students annually.

-Commander Konon lives in East Lyme, CT with her husband, Matt, and their two daughters.
+CDR Drewniak lives in Woolwich, Maine with her husband, Kyle, and their two children, Olivia and Liam.

 Command Master Chief's Biography